ehrpg/qstar/docs/character/equipment.md

 ## Equipment condition

 An item *can* have a condition, making it better or worse.
-As with abilities and skills for characters, the item condition uses these adjectives:
+As with Attributes and skills for characters, the item condition uses these adjectives:

 |    # | Item condition | Modifier | [RES](/character#resources-res) cost |